Vikasbadliwal/Vidyarthi-Vikas/README.md

 npm i express
 ```

-This installs the package as a project dependency.
+The package is added to `package.json` and installed in `node_modules`.

 ---

-## 7.4 Install a Specific Version
+## 6.3 Install a Specific Version

 ```bash
 npm install express@5.1.0
 ```

-This installs the specified package version.

 ---

-## 7.5 Install a Development Dependency
+## 6.4 Install Development Dependency

+Development dependencies are packages mainly required for development or testing.

+Example:

 ```bash
 npm install --save-dev jest